 What are the impacts of restructuring on participation, logistics’ management and electronic working methods, mainly in case of merging study groups?

-The analysis that is required should utilise the metrics that have been identified.
+The analysis that is required should utilise the metrics that have been identified to answer the above questions.
 Some of the questions submitted raise interesting questions that are worthy of further discussion in relation to the role of the ITU-T, the concern is whether there is sufficient time to have these questions as part of the restructuring, or whether there is a requirement for a more fundamental discussion.
 If the latter is thought to by members to be the case then the work of the action plan can only be an interim step.
 That is not to say that such an interim step is not important but it has to be recognised for what it is.

 This is much more important issue than allowed for by the terms of reference for the correspondence group, but should be brought to the attention of the interim Rapporteur Group meeting

 Process to undertake the analysis

+(Editor’s note source from UK - Would it be more appropriate to merge clause 6 with clause 7.)

 There should be a number of options employed to assess each restructuring option including benchmarking; gap analysis, SWOT analysis and brainstorming workshops.
-Whether these options are employed by the ITU membership or an independent consultant or a hybrid process of the two is still to be determined.

-o The involvement of the ITU-T study groups in the action plan.
+o (Editor’s note source from UK It is not clear what information study groups could provide in a timely and efficient manner such that all views of a SG is reflected.

-ITU-T study groups should be part of inputting material into the action plan.
-However, the main responsible coordination point for the CG action plan should remain with TSAG.
+The main responsible coordination point for the CG action plan should remain with TSAG.
 This will allow consideration of any external study by independent consultants that may be employed in the future to undertake the study of ITU-T study groups, and their possible restructure at WTSA 2024.

 The following process should be followed:

+(Editor’s note source from UK This is a different time line to that presented in clause 7; which should be followed?)

 TSAG RG-WP correspondence group prepares method for creating action plan